Ambrogio Spinola: Death

 Flag of a Tercio of Spinola in 1621.

-In Italy, he was pursued by the enmity of the Conde-Duque of Olivares, who had been, curiously enough, born in Rome in 1587, where his father, don Enrique de Guzmán y Ribera, a cadet child from one of Spain's oldest noble families, was the Spanish ambassador.
+In Italy, he was pursued by the enmity of the Conde-Duque of Olivares, who had been born in Rome in 1587, where his father, don Enrique de Guzmán y Ribera, a cadet child from one of Spain's oldest noble families, was the Spanish ambassador.
 Olivares ultimately caused Spinola to be deprived of his powers as plenipotentiary.
 Spinola's health broke down, as he was already 61 years old, with over 30 years' experience on the battlefield.
 He died on 25 September 1630 at the Siege of Casale, muttering, apparently, the words "honour" and "reputation."
 The title of "Marquess of Los Balbases", still borne by his representatives in Spain, was all that his family received for the vast fortune they spent in the service of Philip III and IV.
 He would be painted however after his death, by Diego Velázquez, in 1635, as ordered by Felipe IV, in The Surrender of Breda.

 Spinola was a brilliant field commander, whose daring in battle often was used to outflank his opponents and catch them off guard.
 He was not a great technical innovator but was a master of military skills.
 He used rapid movement and pell-mell actions in his battles.
 He was skilled at picking out an enemy's weakest spot and applying force there to achieve victory.